 For Pie Crust:

-- Preheat oven to 300 F degrees.
+- Preheat the oven to 300 F degrees.
 Lightly spray cooking spray on an 8 or 9-inch springform pan.
 Set aside.

 - Finely crush the cookies or use an electric mini chopper to finely crush them.
 Transfer to a small mixing bowl.
 Add the brown sugar and melted butter.
 Stir to combine.
 Transfer to a 9-inch or 10-inch springform pie pan.
-Using the bottom of a measuring cup to lightly pat the crumb mixture on the bottom of the pan and slightly up (about 1-inch) the sides.
+Using the bottom of a measuring cup lightly pat the crumb mixture on the bottom of the pan and slightly up (about 1-inch) on the sides.

 - Bake in the oven for 8 minutes.
 Do not overbake pie crust.
 Remove and set aside to cool.

 When Ice Cream is ready:

 - Spoon pumpkin spice ice cream into the ginger pie crust.
 Using the back of the spoon, gently smooth the layer of ice cream on the bottom of the crust evenly.
 Place the pie into the freezer for it to harden for about 20 minutes before topping with caramel sauce.

 - If the caramel sauce is too soft, refrigerate or even freeze for about 30 minutes to harden.
 This makes it easier to work with.

-- When caramel sauce is ready, spoon some into a pastry bag or into a Ziploc bag.
+- When caramel sauce is ready, spoon some into a pastry bag or a Ziploc bag.

 - If using a Ziploc bag, cut a tiny slit in the corner, add the caramel sauce and gently squeeze the bag to drizzle across the pumpkin ice cream pie.
 You can get creative here and drizzle any design on top of your preference.

 - Cover with foil wrap and freeze for at least 2 hours before serving.

 - When ready to serve, remove the pie from the freezer and open the springform pan and place the ice cream pie onto a serving plate.
 Allow the pie to defrost on the dessert table for about 15 to 20 minutes before slicing.
 Slice into serving size and serve with a side of whipped cream.

 - Yields: 8 to 10 slices